rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

 The Directors of IITs perform the combined role of a President and the Provost.
 Sadly, the chairpersons of IITs have only ornamental role.
 In the past, most of these persons were either retired bureaucrats or retired corporate executives.
 They use IIT tag only to enjoy perquisites or enhance their public image.
-None of them I know of have ever acted positively to further the cause of faculty or academics.
-A few of these people sided with the MHRD when it wanted to dismantle IIT JEE during UPA rule.
-University chancellors do not have any power.
+None of them that I know of, have ever acted positively to further the cause of either the faculty or the academics.
+A few of these people sided with the MHRD when it wanted to dismantle IIT JEE during the UPA rule.
+The Chancellors of the state universities do not have any executive power.
 They act as instructed by the state politicians in power.
-So it is even more pathetic situation at State Universities.
+So the situation at the State Universities is even more pathetic.
 In summary, neither IIT system nor the university system in India is politically or academically insulated.

 Let us focus exclusively on IIT system because IITs mainly drive India's talent pool.
 We think the roadmap to evolve a good selection process and the refinement of the same over time should start with the transparency in the method.
 One good thing that has